Carla L. Rueckert

 Carla L. Rueckert, beloved co-founder of and fearless channel for L/L Research, has made her journey home.

 Carla’s funeral service took place on April 17, 2015.
-To read about the service and the eulogy delivered by her husband, Jim McCarty, please click here.
+To read about the service and the eulogy delivered by her husband, Jim McCarty, on the Bring4th forum.

 Thank you to everyone who sent support in the way of emails, blog replies, forum posts, Facebook responses, flowers, donations, and the silent support of love.
 Thank you to those who attended the service from near and afar, some of whom had never met Carla.
 Each giving meant so much to us and will be kept close to our hearts for the rest of our days.